rppicomidi/pico-usb-host-msc-demo/README.md

 git submodule update --recursive --init
 ```

-As of this writing, pull request 1434 supports double-buffered USB
+As of this writing, tinyusb for RP2040 supports double-buffered USB
 transfers in host mode.
 I was not able to get 512 sector reads
 to work with double buffering enabled.
 Reading 512 bytes at a
 time is a basic operation for the FAT File System, so double